OpenAI-compatible inference. Hydropower-clean. Hosted in Kathmandu.

 Open-weight inference at fair-market rates.

-ScaLabs Cloud serves HimalayaGPT, Qwen, Gemma, DeepSeek, MiniMax, and Cohere Command A+ on our own hardware in Kathmandu.
+ScaLabs Cloud serves HimalayaGPT, Qwen, Gemma, DeepSeek, MiniMax, and Cohere Command A+ on our own hardware in Nepal.
 One OpenAI-compatible endpoint, per-million-token pricing aligned with OpenRouter for the same open-weight families.
 HimalayaGPT is free; the rest is straight pay-per-use.
 Invoiced in NPR, EUR, or USD — your choice.

 OpenAI-compatible APIEUR · USD · NPR billingNo training on prompts or outputsHydropower-clean compute

-inference.stack Kathmandu GPU racks
+inference.stack Our GPU racks · Nepal

 Your code Any OpenAI-compatible SDK or HTTP client